-Enter the content marketing backlash.
 We are not far away from seeing posts titled “Content marketing is dead.”
+But really, it’s just getting started.

 Yesterday, The New York Times ran a story about Marcus Sheridan, who often goes by TheSalesLion.
 It’s a story about how a guy that sells pools took a business on the brink of bankruptcy and turned it around.
 He did it with a ”revolutionary marketing strategy,” which boils down to simply answering customer questions.

-In a world filled with complex strategy and where executives spend hours editing and re-editing adverbs for oh, a very pleasing polish, it’s a refreshing read with real world results.
+In a world filled with complex strategy and where executives spend hours editing and re-editing adverbs for oh, a very pleasing polish, it’s a refreshing read with real-world results.
 And anybody can do it.

 Q. Once you wrote a blog post, how much time did you spend promoting it on Twitter and Facebook?

 A. I didn’t.
 Dude, that one article on price has never been tweeted.
 It’s never been Facebooked.
 I’m not saying social media doesn’t help, but it’s nowhere near what people think.
-The only metric that really matters is total pages viewed.
+The only metric that really matters is [the] total pages viewed.
 Here’s a statistic for you: If somebody reads 30 pages of my River Pools Web site, and we go on a sales appointment, they buy 80 percent of the time.
 The industry average for sales appointments is 10 percent.
 So, our whole marketing campaign revolves around getting people to stick around and read our stuff, because the longer they stay on our site, the greater the chance they’re going to fall in love with our company.
-[Emphasis added].

-If the post wasn’t shared on social media — how did his customers find it?
-They found it with search.
-Long tail search terms that targets a specific buyer and puts a blog at the center of a content marketing framework, where all other shared media platforms are spokes that lead to a hub.
-Search is why Google+ is a game changer — it is an aspect no other social media platform can replicate.
+Long-tail search terms that target a specific buyer and puts a blog at the center of a content marketing framework, where all other shared media platforms are spokes that lead to a hub.

 More than anecdotal evidence the data overwhelmingly favors content marketing: